zhulmin/go-libp2p/benchmark/transports/webrtc/README.md

 - Streams are created at the rate of 10 streams/sec.
 - This is done to ensure the webrtc transport's inflight request limiting does not start rejecting connections.
 - The client opens streams to the server and runs the echo protocol writing 2KiB/s per stream (1 KiB every 500ms).
+- We let the tests run for about 5 minute each.

 The instances are running each scenario variation one by one, as such there at any given moment only one benchmark script running.